hellosign/logstash-fundamentals/examples/curator_snapshot_complex.md

 index in that list of old indexes.

-This next example, an hourly snapshot is taken of the 'audit' index, and a second job delete the old ones.
+This next example, an hourly snapshot is taken of the 'audit' index, and a second job to delete the old ones.
 To make it interesting, the 'audit' index rotates weekly, not daily.

 ```yaml